bigdude409/photo-api/Prompt.md

 create a database class that will be used to connect to the database and perform CRUD operations listed in the requirements.

+# API Endpoints
+User cors and helmet for security.
+Use jwt for authentication.

+Place all endpoints (GET, POST, PUT, DELETE) in a separate module.
+All calls should be async and await.
+Add a middleware to check if the user is authenticated.

 The server should have the following endpoints:

 - GET /api/v1/users